ably/ably-chat-js/README.md

 await room.presence.unsubscribe(listener);
 ```

-## Typing Indicators
+## Typing

-Typing Indicators allow you to subscribe to updates when other users are typing in a chat room.
+Typing events allow you to inform others that a client is typing and also subscribe to others' typing status.
-You can also inform other users that you are typing.

 ### Get Current Typers